Table of Contents

 9. Publish and Optimize on Google Play Store

-Releasing an app on the Google Play Store requires adherence to Google’s policies and guidelines.
-Developers need to create an appealing app listing that includes a detailed description, high-quality screenshots, and an engaging promotional video.
+Releasing an app on the Google Play Store requires compliance with Google’s policies and guidelines.
+Developers must create an appealing app listing with a detailed description, high-quality screenshots, and an engaging promotional video.

 App Store Optimization (ASO) helps improve visibility and downloads.